MarkEdmondson1234/ga-bq-stream/README.md

 Included is also a class to query the entire BigQuery table, in production you would want to limit query to greater than a timestamp in ts to avoid it being too large.

-Visiting `http://your-app-id.appspot.com/bq-get` will get you the BQ table in JSON format:
+Visiting `http://your-app-id.appspot.com/bq-get` will get you the BQ table in JSON format - it has no caching enabled so it will also be the freshest results:

 ```
 [